obverter/obverter-web/_posts/2022-07-10-heavy-hitters.md

 Here's how I built our roster:

-1. Initialize a DataFrame comprising every Major League baseball player for whom we have listed both a weight and a height (and a bunch of other cool biographical info that we don't care about here).
+Step 1: Initialize a DataFrame comprising every Major League baseball player for whom we have listed both a weight and a height (and a bunch of other cool biographical info that we don't care about here).

-2. Scowl, because this first dataset **didn't** include information about which position each player played.
+Step 2: Scowl, because this first dataset **didn't** include information about which position each player played.
 But verify that this data does, in fact, exist elsewhere in a similar dataset.

-3. Sigh upon discovering that this positional data is indeed coded to each player with a unique ID — *but that that unique ID is different from the unique ID in the first dataset*.
+Step 3: Sigh upon discovering that this positional data is indeed coded to each player with a unique ID — *but that that unique ID is different from the unique ID in the first dataset*.

-4. Clap upon discovering that someone *else* compiled **yet another dataset** that's sort of like a Rosetta Stone — it codes every baseball player to any/every of their unique IDs on *every major baseball data repository*.
+Step 4: Clap upon discovering that someone *else* compiled **yet another dataset** that's sort of like a Rosetta Stone — it codes every baseball player to any/every of their unique IDs on *every major baseball data repository*. {% sidenote 'sn-2' 'Step 4.1: Make a note to create yet another unique ID paradigm — to unite **all** unique ID paradigms.' %}

-   1. Make a note to create yet another unique ID paradigm — to unite **all** unique ID paradigms.
+Step 5: Thrash around in Pandas to make sure our *Rosetta* dataset merged cleanly into our *Biographical* dataset before merging our *Positional* dataset into our *Rosettagraphical* clown car.

-5. Thrash around in Pandas to make sure our *Rosetta* dataset merged cleanly into our *Biographical* dataset before merging our *Positional* dataset into our *Rosettagraphical* clown car.
+Step 6: Build a filter that aims to return:

-6. Build a filter that aims to return:
+- The **fewest number of players** such that we can still fill out a **26-person roster** with qualified players at every position (13x pitchers, 2x catchers, 6x infielders with at least one for each position, 5x outfielders);
-   1. The **fewest number of players** such that we can still fill out a **26-person roster** with qualified players at every position (13x pitchers, 2x catchers, 6x infielders with at least one for each position, 5x outfielders);
+- who are **as heavy as possible**;
-   2. who are **as heavy as possible**;
+- and **as short as possible**.

-   3. and **as short as possible**.
+Step 7: Assemble the final roster by:

-7. Assemble the final roster by:
+- Sorting the candidates by **descending weight**,

-   1. Sorting the candidates by **descending weight**,
+- Iterating through the list of candidates and selecting players by descending weight until the final roster *no longer needs any more people at a qualified position*.

-   2. Iterating through the list of candidates and selecting players by descending weight until the final roster *no longer needs any more people at a qualified position*.
+- By position, **remove every remaining candidate** from the pool once the roster requirement is satisfied at that position.

-      1. By position, **remove every remaining candidate** from the pool once the roster requirement is satisfied at that position.
+Step 8: Beer myself.

-8. **Beer** myself.
+## But Does It Work?

 After some noodling, I ended up finding that filtering the set of all players for **99th weight** and **25th height** yielded this pool of candidates:

 <br>

-<iframe title="Open Tryouts for the Wonkaville Huskies" aria-label="Scatter Plot" id="datawrapper-chart-TQbiM" src="https://datawrapper.dwcdn.net/TQbiM/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="600"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
+<iframe title="Open Tryouts for the Wonkaville Huskies" aria-label="Scatter Plot" id="datawrapper-chart-TQbiM" src="https://datawrapper.dwcdn.net/TQbiM/1/" scrolling="no" frameborder="1" style="width: 0; min-width: 80% !important; border: solid; padding: 1rem;" height="600"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script>

 <br>